 As a secondary objective, VE in the prevention of asymptomatic SARS-CoV-2 infection and mild COVID-19 will be analyzed.
 An immunologic test for SARS-CoV-2 seroconversion (ELISA and/or SARS-CoV-2 immunoglobulin assay) based on SARS-CoV-2 N protein, will be performed to identify cases of asymptomatic infection.
-This assay will be performed on samples obtained at Day 1 (before the 1st vaccination) and 14 days, 6 months, and 1 year after the 2nd vaccination.
+This assay will be performed on samples obtained at Day 1 (pre-vaccination), Day 29, Day 71, 6 months, and 1 year after vaccination.